JoK3rLeE/Asus-S510UQ-BQ178T/README.md

         -Fixed Stuck at afps when booting (Asus EC ddst) -Fixed Sound (Use MacBook 14,2)

-# Thing that not able to use
+# Hardware that not able to use

     1. Nvidia DGPU 940MX (Totally disabled for now)
     2. Fingerprint (Totally disabled for now)